YasenKurtev/SoftUni-Basics/README.md

 # SoftUni-Basics
-Different tasks from SoftUni Basics course
+Different tasks an exams from SoftUni JS Basics course.

 The main topics are:
 1. First steps in coding